hucik14/rational-linkages/docs/source/tutorials/plotting.rst

 The package class :class:`.Plotter` provides a simple interface to plotting rational mechanisms, and related objects like curves, poses, lines, points, etc.

+The :class:`.Plotter` returns either :class:`.PlotterPyqtgraph` or :class:`.PlotterMatplotlib`, as both backends are supported and share most of the functionality.
+The default backend is :class:`.PlotterPyqtgraph`, which is faster and therefore more suitable for interactive plotting.
+The :class:`.PlotterMatplotlib` is more suitable for publishing, as it provides better quality and cleanness (thanks to vector graphics) of the output images.

 Static plotting
 ---------------